atman-33/computing-atman-v4-mk2/libs/api/feature-sample-mongoose-table/src/lib/models/README.md

-- model   : Using in source for programming
+- model   : Using for Graphql
 - schema  : Using for mapping Mongoose DB